 Cisco Packet Tracer is a networking simulator on which you can practice with virtual appliances of Cisco.
 This software is Cisco proprietary.
-It helps a lot in passing Cisco Certified Network Associate (CCNA) and Cisco Certified Network Professionals (CCNP).
+It helps a lot in passing the Cisco Certified Network Associate (CCNA) and Cisco Certified Network Professionals (CCNP).

 Getting started with Cisco Packet Tracer

-Creating First project in Cisco Packet tracer
+Creating the First Project in Packet tracer

 - Open Cisco Packet Tracer